udexon/Multiweb/README.md

 How can that be achieved?

-Om fact, the scenarios above are not imaginary.
+In fact, the scenarios above are not imaginary.
 These are the realities of the World Wide Web today.

-We should like to introduce the terms uniweb and multiweb to distinguish these two types of computing model, i.e.
+We would like to introduce the terms uniweb and multiweb to distinguish these two types of computing model, i.e.

 - Uniweb: single source centralized web
 - Mulweb: multiple sources distributed web